Let us help you handle this uncertain time.

 It can be a sad time for an employer when an employee hands their notice in.
 Perhaps it’s someone who’s worked for you for a long time, or it could be someone who’s been with you a matter of months and you’ve really seen them develop.

-Whoever it is, there might be a number of questions that you have as an employer about a notice period and how it works.
+Whoever it is, there might be a number of questions that you have as an employer about the employee notice period and how it works.

 When an employee hands their notice in, you should check their resignation letter and make sure that the notice they’ve given matches the minimum you’ve set out in their contract of employment.
 If you haven’t mentioned a notice period in their contract, you’ll have to look at the statutory notice period as set out by the government.

 There are two types of notice period: statutory and contractual.
-Statutory notice is the legal minimum period that your resigning employee has to give you, which is one week.
+So what is the statutory notice period for employees?
+It is the legal minimum period that your resigning employee has to give you, which is one week.
 It doesn’t matter how long they’ve been with you – they still need to give one week’s notice.

 The statutory minimum notice that you have to give to your employees when dismissing them increases the longer they’ve been employed.
 For example, by the time the employee has got to six years of employment, the employer’s minimum notice period for dismissal is six weeks – but this doesn’t apply if they resign.